SDRWaveRunner/specmon/readme.md

 - Center-frequency: 446.100 MHz
 - Sample-rate: 2e6
 - Decimation: 10

+Since the revision of june 2020 small bursts can trigger specmon and measured.
+AIS bursts are very short but can be measured.
+Settings are:

+**AIS bursts:**

+- Frequency span: 161.950 - 162.050 MHz
+- Center-frequency: 162.000 MHz
+- Sample-rate: 2e6
+- Decimation: 20

 ### Verbose mode
 Determining the threshold can also be achieved in headless mode.
 Run specmon_cli.py with the `-v 1` option.